Current Stormwater Drainage Projects

 Proposed fee amount

-The proposed rate is based upon assumed annualized maintenance costs that are estimated to range from approximately $380,000 to over $1 million.
+The rate is based upon assumed annualized maintenance costs that are estimated to range from approximately $380,000 to over $1 million.
 The recommended level of service to be implemented costs about $515,000.
 While this amount is based upon an assumed level of maintenance of the stormwater system, it is really intended, at least for the first year, to complete repairs to sections of the system that have failed or are failing and give the Village residents and businesses time to adjust to the new stormwater fee while still progressing towards new stormwater management and water quality objectives.

 For more information, contact: